LukaDjuka/TerminalATM/README.md

 You can now use these Persons to do any tasks you like.
 They each have their own home screen with processes you can select from.

-Each user starts with one of each account available (Credit Card, Line of Credit, Chequing, Saving, Investment).
+Each user starts with one of each account available (Credit Card, Line of Credit, Chequing, Saving, Investment).<br/>
 Some requests require a BankWorker to process them before they go through/pass:
-        - creation of a new user upon log in
+- Creation of a new user upon log in
-        - creation of a request for a new account or joint account These things must be processed by a BankWorker before they begin to exist.
+- Creation of a request for a new account or joint account.<br/>
+These things must be processed by a BankWorker before they begin to exist.

 ### NOTICE:
-_ALERT ALERT ALERT - 1:_
+_ALERT ALERT ALERT - 1:_ <br/>
-    _IF THE PROGRAM FAILS TO RUN DUE TO THE INABILITY TO LOCATE THE NECESSARY ALERT TEXT FILE...
-    THIS MIGHT BE DUE TO A CHANGE IN THE PATH UPON DOWNLOADING TO A NEW COMPUTER.
-PLEASE FIX THE PATH IN THE CODE MANUALLY
-        - THE ALERT FILE PATH IS USED IN THE ATM CLASS' WRITEFILE METHOD AND THE BANKMANAGER'S FILLATM METHOD_
+    _If the program fails to run due to the inability to locate the necessary alert text file...<br/>
+    This might be due to a change in the path upon downloading to a new computer.<br/>
+    Please fix the path in the code manually. <br/>
+    - The alert file path is used in the ATM class' writeFile method and the BankManager's fillATM method_

-_ALERT ALERT ALERT - 2:
+_ALERT ALERT ALERT - 2:_ <br/>
-    FUNCTIONALITY OF TWILIO TEXT MESSAGING AND PHONE CALLING IS DEPENDANT OF HAVING A PRE-EXISTING VERIFIED PHONE NUMBER.
-    AS OF RIGHT NOW, ONLY THE DEVELOPERS OF THE PROGRAM HAVE THEIR PHONE NUMBERS VERIFIED.
-FOR THIS REASON IT WILL FAIL TO WORK FOR NEW USERS.
-        - THE PROGRAM TEXTS YOU IF YOU TRY TO MAKE A NEW USER FROM THE LOGIN SCREEN.
-IT ASKS FOR A 2-FACTOR AUTHENTICATION.
-            YOU WILL NOT BE ABLE TO GET THIS INFORMATION UNLESS A GROUP MEMBER IS THERE.
-SO TO CREATE A NEW USER, PLEASE LOG IN AS BANK MANAGER
-            AND DO IT FROM THEIR MAIN MENU.
-        - THE PROGRAM CALLS YOU IF YOU TRY TO ENTER AN INCORRECT PASSWORD TO AN ACCOUNT 3 TIMES.
-IF YOU DO THIS IT WILL LOCK YOU OUT OF THE
-        ACCOUNT UNTIL YOU LOG IN AS THE BANK MANAGER TO UN-LOCK THE ACCOUNT.
-YOU WILL NOT RECEIVE A PHONE CALL...
-A GROUP MEMBER WILL._
+    _Functionality of Twilio text messaging and phone calling is dependant of having a pre-exisiting verified phone number.<br/>
+    Only the developers of the program have their phone numbers verified.
+For this reason it will fail to work for new users.<br/>
+    - The program texts the developers if you try to make a new user from the login screen.
+It asks for a 2-factor authentification.
+    You will not be able to get this information unless a group member is there.
+    To create a new user, please log in as a Bank Manager and do it from the main menu.</br>
+    - The program calls you if you try to enter an incorrect password to an account 3 times.
+If you do this it will lock you out of the account until you log in as the Bank Manager to Un-lock the account.
+You will not receieve a phone call - a group member will._

-_ALERT ALERT ALERT - 3:
+_ALERT ALERT ALERT - 3:_ <br/>
-    FUNCTIONALITY OF THE WEBSCRAPER DEPENDS ON THE JSOUP LIBRARY.
-FURTHERMORE, WEBSCRAPER USES THE WEBPAGE OF FINANCE.YAHOO TO GET STOCK
-    INFORMATION.
-IF THE WEBPAGE'S HTML CODE CHANGES UPON AN UPDATE TO THE WEBSITE (working as of March 31st, 2019) THEN THERE MIGHT BE AN ERROR
-    AS THE WEBSCRAPER ATTEMPTS TO SEARCH THROUGH THE HTML CODE TO GET THE NECESSARY STOCK INFO._
+    _Functionality of the webscraper depends on the Jsoup library.
+Furthermore, webscraper uses the webpage of finance.yahoo to get stock information. <br/>
+    If the webpage's HTML code changes upon an update to the website (working as of March 31st, 2019) then there might be an error as the webscraper attempts to search through the HTML code to get the necessary stock info._